You will need the following to be eligible:

 When to apply

-- Applications must be submitted within three months of receiving the endorsement and prior to your Tier 4 student visa expiring.
+- Applications must be submitted within three months of receiving the endorsement and prior to your Student Visa expiring.

-- If the application is submitted before your Tier 4 visa expires, it is possible to remain in the UK under the conditions of the expired Tier 4 visa until the new application is decided.
+- If the application is submitted before your Student Visa expires, it is possible to remain in the UK under the conditions of the expired Student Visa until the new application is decided.

-- If your Tier 4 visa expires before you have received an endorsement, you must return home and make your application from there.
+- If your Student Visa expires before you have received an endorsement, you must return home and make your application from there.

 How to apply